LucreziaRuggeri/dncs-docker-swarm/README.md

 - Dockerfile
 - docker-compose.yml

-To create the image' app ran the command: `docker-compose up -d`
+To create the image's app we ran the command: `docker-compose up -d`

-Then we can see that the app is running using: `docker-compose ps` to see the processes running Then we can test the app using: `curl http://localhost:8000`
+Then we can see that the app is running using: `docker-compose ps` and test the app using: `curl http://localhost:8000`

 The output of the curl should be: `Hello World!
 I have been seen 1 times.`

-We can test the web server also searching the `http://*manager1-ip*:8000` url on your browser.
+We can also test the web server searching the `http://*manager1-ip*:8000` url on the browser.

 ### Create the registry
-To distribute the images to all the nodes, aregistry is necessary: `docker service create --name registry --publish published=5000,target=5000 registry:2`
+To distribute the images to all the nodes, a registry is necessary: `docker service create --name registry --publish published=5000,target=5000 registry:2`

-We can check the status of the service using: `docker-service ls`
+We can check the status of the service using: `docker-service ls` and check if it's working using: `curl http://localhost:5000/v2/`

-And check if it's working using: `curl http://localhost:5000/v2/` The output should be: `{}`
+The output should be: `{}`

 Then we distributed the web app’s image across the swarm using: `docker-compose push`